stefan-hoeck/idris2-comonad/src/Doc/Traced.md

   spellPoints  : SpellPointsType c spells       : SpellsType c equipment    : List String

-record Hero where
-  constructor MkHero
-  class  : Class
-  fields : HeroC class
 ```

 That's quite a large list of fields, and in reality, it could
 be much larger.
 We'll need some utility functions to conveniently
 create `Hero` values.
-In additiona, although we encoded some
+In addition, although we encoded some
 data invariants at the type level (warriors will never cast
-spells), we probably want to keep the constructor private,
+spells), we probably still want to keep the constructor private,
-since we'd like to uphole some additional invariants.
+since we'd like to uphold some additional invariants.
 For instance, me might want
 the list of spells to be sorted and contain no duplicates.
 These kind of things could (and should!) be encoded at the